vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/01-configuring-an-app.md

 ## Verify it works

 1. Run your app with `WELCOME_MESSAGE` environment variable, which is set at the commandline.
+    Wait until the application is successfully started.
+    (You should see `Tomcat started on port(s): 8080 ...`)

     ```terminal:execute
     command: WELCOME_MESSAGE=hello ./gradlew bootRun